rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

 * The **[!UICONTROL Recent update]** icon displays next to the name of the preset in the message presets list.

 * During the validation process, the messages configured using this preset are still using the older version of the preset.

+>[!NOTE]
+>
+>You cannot modify a message preset while update is in progress.
+You can still click its name, but all the fields are greyed out.
+The changes will not be reflected until the update is successful.

 ### Success